dlapets/config/README.md

-a huge pile of shit, soon might have more than vim !!
+a huge pile of shit,